Holland–Dozier–Holland: Later years

-Dozier had his own production company and continued to work as a solo artist, producer and recording artist, while the Holland Brothers own HDH Records and Productions (without any participation from Lamont Dozier), which issues recordings from the Invictus and Hot Wax catalogs as well as new material.
+Dozier had his own production company and continued to work as a solo artist, producer and recording artist, while the Holland Brothers own HDH Records and Productions (without any participation from Dozier), which issues recordings from the Invictus and Hot Wax catalogs as well as new material.

 For a "one-time only reunion", the three composed the score for the musical production of The First Wives Club, based on the novel by Olivia Goldsmith and a later hit film.
 The musical included 22 new songs from the songwriting trio, with a book by Rupert Holmes.
 The musical was produced by Paul Lambert and Jonas Neilson and premiered in July 2009 at The Old Globe Theater in San Diego.
 The San Diego production sold approximately 29,000 tickets in its five-week run.
 Ticket demand was so strong early on that The Old Globe extended its run (originally four weeks) prior to opening night.
 However, reviews were mixed to negative, and the producers opted to rework the book.

 In June 2014, it was announced that The First Wives Club (with an entirely new book written by Linda Bloodworth-Thomason) would be heading to Chicago premiering on February 16, 2015.
 The play now included a sprinkling of classic H-D-H songs (including "Stop!
-In The Name Of Love" and "My World Is Empty Without You"), interspersed with the new material.
+In the Name of Love" and "My World Is Empty Without You"), interspersed with the new material.
 Following the Chicago run, the production was to head to Broadway for a fall 2015 arrival, but the critical reception to the play was lukewarm to negative, and the production quietly closed after its Chicago run.